kbb29/statsd-tail/README.md

 Getting it
 ----------

-Provided a working Go-setup, fetch the code with `go get github.com/msiebuhr/statsd-tail` and then `go install github.com/msiebuhr/statsd-tail`.
+Provided a working Go-setup, install the code with `go install github.com/kbb29/statsd-tail@latest`.

+you can specify the --host, --port to listen on you can specify the --interval at which you want metrics to be aggregated and displayed (set to 0 to dump the metrics as they arrive)

 License
 -------